beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 >
 > ---20th-century joke of unknown origin

-Pointers are one of the most feared things in the C language.
+[i[Pointers](]Pointers are one of the most feared things in the C language.
 In fact, they are the one thing that makes this language challenging at all.
 But why?

 Because they, quite honestly, can cause electric shocks to come up through the keyboard and physically _weld_ your arms permanently in